djurkis/sudsolv/README.md

-where the file expects following format for each puzzle (0 represents empty square)
+The file expects following format for each puzzle
+(0 represents empty square)
 ```
 Grid 1